JamesLavin/HtmlsToPdf/README.markdown

 ## BASIC USAGE

-You will find 15 example scripts in the /examples directory.
+You will find 16 example scripts in the /examples directory.
 Each creates a PDF from a website:

 - Adam Wiggins' The 12 Factor App
 - Greg Wooledge's Bash Guide
 - http://adamjspooner.github.com/coffeescript-meet-backbonejs/
+- Coffeescript Cookbook
-- Coffeescript documentation
+- Coffeescript official documentation
-- Elegantcode.com's Exploring Coffeescript series
+- Exploring Coffeescript (ElegantCode.com)
-- Jumpstart Labs' Advanced Rails
+- Advanced Rails (Jumpstart Labs)
 - The Little Book on Coffeescript
 - Natural Language Processing for the Working Programmer
 - Learn Python the Hard Way